luisrdz5/backendExercise/README.md

 ## HOW IT WORKS

+The aplication has 5 containers:

+- Tracker: This container get information from twitter and send it to rabbitmq
+- RabbitMQ: Is a Message broker
+- Worker: This container read the information from the message broker and put them into redis
+- Redis: It's an in-memory data structure store, used as a database
+- API: This container create an API to consume the tweets

-The aplication has 5 container to make an scalable infrastructure and there works in that way
+This is to make an scalable infrastructure and there works in that way

 ![](images/flow.png)